 Remember, this is not a one-time process – every time a new update/version is rolled out, managers should train partners to keep up with the new features and capabilities.

 Your partner manager needs to keep an eye on more than just product training.

 They should also be able to provide sales coaching and training.
 Why?
 Because your brand is the expert on its product, you have probably observed what works and what does not.
 Your partner manager will provide them with a shortcut to promote or sell your product more effectively by sharing their knowledge and experience.

 7. Partner Manager + People Skills

-Partnerships is a people business.
+Partnerships are a people business.